ProceduresPteryguim Removal (Eye Whitening)

 What to expect after eye whitening surgery

-After surgery, your doctor will prescribe steroid eye drops that must be applied to the surface of the eye daily for two months in order to minimize the chances of recurrence.
-You will also be prescribed antibiotic eye drops that must be applied for one week after surgery to prevent infection.
+After surgery, your doctor will prescribe steroid and antibiotic eye drops to minimize the chances of recurrence and to prevent infection.
 Compliance with the dosing schedule is key to helping prevent recurrent pterygium.

-You will be checked by your doctor on the day following surgery, then you will follow-up at one week, one month, three months, six months, and one-year post-op.
-After that, you will be seen annually to check for recurrence of your pterygium.
+Your doctor will check you on the day following surgery.
+Then you will follow up at one week, one month, three months, six months, and one year post-op.
+After that, you will be seen annually to check for pterygium recurrence.

 You may feel irritation and a foreign body sensation in your eye once your anesthesia wears off.
 These symptoms will resolve in a week.
 There will also be redness at the surgical site that can last up to six weeks.